Skip to main content

 JVM has a string pool, but this is only for strings that are created using string literals.

-During class loading, all string literals in the code base are added to the string pool.
-If a string literal is already in the pool, the reference to the existing string object is returned instead of creating a new string object.
+During class loading, all string literals in the code go into the pool.
+If a literal is already there, the JVM returns the existing object's reference.
+It doesn't create a new one.

 strings created at runtime

-For strings that are created at runtime, the string pool isn't used at all.
+For strings made at runtime, the pool isn't used at all.